coderdc13/time_series/.ipynb_checkpoints/README-checkpoint.md

 Based on the model evaluation, would you feel confident in using these models for trading?

 The student-author would feel confident in using these models for trading only after repeating these models with respect to four hour, two hour, hour, thirty minute, fifteen minute, five minute, and minute timeframes, looking for alignment in patterns, and back-testing entry points from the alignment in patterns.
 Failure to repeat these models on at least all of the above additional timeframes could lead the buyer into a situation in which volatility would destroy the position (whip-out), a situation in which the buyer would be forced into a long term hold, or some other undesirable situation.
+Repeating the applications for the model will help determine entry and exit points for the trade.

 ## Time Series Discrepancies